MapleWorld/iChat/Phase1/Phase1Report.md

 #### Christine the Consumer ####
 ![Christine the Consumer](http://christianeducatorsacademy.com/wp-content/uploads/2014/03/image010.jpg)

 Christine Campbell is a 18 year old University of Toronto student in her first year of Computer Science.
+She lives on residence so she has a lot of time to socialize with others on campus.
+Christine spends a lot of time on her phone everyday.
+She likes to keep up with the latest events happening on campus.
 Chirstine has not yet developed opinions which are worth sharing.
 Therefore, she only wants to read the topics posted by other people.
 Christine gets annoyed by websites which force her to create an account in order to read content.

 #### Phil the Producer ####
 ![Phil The Producer](http://lototees.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/2/7/279-lototees-do-you-even-lift-bro-cool-story-mens-tank-top-t-shirt-tanktop-tshirt-sleeveless-beach-tee-500.jpg)

 Phil McRoy likes to share his opinions.
+Phil is a 4th year political science student.
 He likes getting involved in deep discussions with others who share the same interests with him.
+Phil loves bodybuilding.
+He goes to the gym every single day of the week in hopes of becomming a professional bodybuilder.
 He likes arguing with people on Facebook about politics and talking to people he doesn't know while riding the bus.

 #### Alex The Administrator ####
 ![Alex The Administrator](http://i2.cdn.turner.com/money/dam/assets/130614125251-professor-retire-620xa.jpg)